Smoke Management Guides and Resources

 - Smoke Ready Toolbox for Wildfires: Public health officials can use the resources in the Smoke Ready Toolbox to help educate the public about the risks of smoke exposure and actions people can take to protect their health.

-- Smoke and Roadway Safety Guide: Guidebook in support of the video "Smoke: Knowing the Risks", providing tools and methods to effectively roadway smoke impacts.
+- Smoke and Roadway Safety Guide: Guidebook in support of the National Wildland Fire Coordinating Group’s video 'Smoke, Roads, and Safety', providing tools and methods to effectively roadway smoke impacts.

 - Fact Sheet for Fire Managers: Wildland Fire Smoke Effects on Public Health What Does the Research Say: A short fact sheet from the Southern Fire Exchange summarizing the latest research on smoke effects on public health.
 From the